 - Remove beef, keeping the liquid in the slow cooker, shred with a fork, and return to the slow cooker.
 Keep warm until ready to serve.

-Here are some more of my favorite seasonal slow cooker recipes…
+In addition to my cranberry balsamic beef recipe, here are some more of my favorite seasonal slow cooker recipes…

 - Slow Cooker Pork Tenderloin with Raspberry Habanero Glaze